helloideabox/powerpack-lite-elementor/readme.txt

 ## PowerPack Addons for Elementor Lite - Features

-1. [Businsess Hours](https://powerpackelements.com/demo/business-hours/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link) - A content widget that allows you to display opening and closing hours with various styling options.
+1. [Business Hours](https://powerpackelements.com/demo/business-hours/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link) - A content widget that allows you to display opening and closing hours with various styling options.
 2. [Counter](https://powerpackelements.com/demo/counter/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link) - An impressive widget that allows you to show important facts on your website.
 3. [Divider](https://powerpackelements.com/demo/divider/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link) - This widget allows you to create a stylish break to your content with fancy dividers.
 4. [Dual Heading](https://powerpackelements.com/demo/dual-heading/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link) - A creative widget that lets you highlight other words in a heading with different color and variation.